Moors Valley Railway

-Moors Valley uses a narrow gauge prototype to produce tank engines in which one may sit, allowing running during the harshest of conditions, so much so that it runs throughout the year.
+Moors Valley uses a narrow gauge prototype to produce tank locomotives in which one may sit, allowing running during the harshest of conditions, so much so that it runs throughout the year.
 A further benefit of the style of locomotives built to this prototype is that, unlike models, and standard gauge 71/4 inch locomotives, the locomotives used on the Moors Valley Railway are considerably more powerful due to the increased boiler size that can be achieved through almost freelance prototypes.

 Roger Marsh was a pioneer of this principle and built Tinkerbell; when this was spotted a tank locomotive, Talos, was ordered and so started the Tinkerbell-class of locomotives.
 Coincidentally, when Tinkerbell was seen for sale, it was purchased by the then Tucktonia Railway, becoming its second locomotive.
-Several more were built at Tucktonia, several far more powerful than previous engines, before everything was moved to Moors Valley Railway.
+Several more were built at Tucktonia, several far more powerful than previous locomotives, before everything was moved to Moors Valley Railway.

 Moors Valley Railway owns approximately 12 locomotives and a further 7 are privately owned.
-Hartfield is the most recent addition, being purchased from an owner who rarely used the loco.
+Hartfield is the most recent addition, being purchased from an owner who rarely used the locomotive.
 'Hartfield' follows the general idea of Jason (a Tinkerbell variation) as per many other private locomotives.

 There are many other tender locomotives such as Offa, almost certainly the most powerful 71/4 inch gauge locomotive in existence until recently.
+Including certain privately owned locomotives such as Athelstan or Thor, which is the largest locomotive on the railway.

 The carriages at Moors Valley have no roof, but have a bench in the centre to sit on.
 Each carriage is approximately eight feet long.
 There are four rakes of eight carriages, in green, brown, olive and red liveries.

 Locomotives of the Moors Valley Railway

-Special Events
+Special events

 The MVR holds a number of special events throughout the year, showcasing their own, and visiting locomotives.
 These events include;

 Tinkerbell Weekend

-The MVR often hosts a Tinkerbell Weekend, with several visiting engines.
+The MVR often hosts a Tinkerbell Weekend, with several visiting locomotives.
 The premise of the Tinkerbell Weekend is to gather as many examples of the Tinkerbell-style locomotives as possible at the railway, as it is the home of the "first" Tinkerbell class locomotive.
-In 2018 Tinkerbell was 50 years old, and the event was held in place of the Autumn gala, in late September to celebrate the engine's anniversary.
+In 2018 Tinkerbell was 50 years old, and the event was held in place of the Autumn gala, in late September to celebrate the locomotive's anniversary.